brisen-app/brisen-client/README.md

      ```
 1. Commit and push changes to the branch
 1. Create a pull request with `develop` as the target branch
+   - Remember to write unit-tests!
+I recommend installing the [Jest-plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) to make sure all tests pass before creating a PR.

 ## Release workflow